davehasagithub/slidewsl/NOTES.md

 - The `.angular` folder can quickly chew up lots of space.
 Either disable cli caching or purge this folder periodically.
 - Symlinks (such as from $HOME to /mnt) are possible, but currently not advised.
 - The mount is controlled by the `disk-image` systemd service.
-- When unmounting or rebuilding WSL:
+- When unmounting or rebuilding WSL2:
   - Be sure to stop IntelliJ, because:
     - It will attempt to create files under the mount folder when the image isn't mounted.
     - It can also create files as root before the default user is set, thereby causing user provisioning to fail.